Gardner Museum Heist —Blog

 An added challenge was that the FBI was trying to have Ramsay under surveillance without his knowing about it.
 "This isn’t TV surveillance," Navarro continued.
 "This is the real thing.
 And you’ve got to be on your toes at all times because it’s easy to detect surveillance if you know what you’re doing."
 "Screw up our surveillance, overplay our hand, spook Rod Ramsay too badly, and we’ll end holding the same empty bag—with, to my mind, even bigger secrets unrevealed."
 Later in the book, Navarro described one discussion with Ramsay, where he chose his words carefully to avoid "tipping Rod to the fact that we had a tail on him."

-By the time of the Gardner heist, Ramsay was cooperating fully and getting kid gloves treatment in the hopes of his continued assistance.
+By the time of the Gardner heist, Ramsay was cooperating fully and getting kid-gloves treatment in the hopes of his continued assistance.
 Six weeks before Ramsay's arrest, twenty months after Navarro's initial interview with him, he fretted over telling Ramsay that he was flying to West Germany to testify against Clyde Lee Conrad.
 "I think long and hard about this, telling Rod what I’m doing.
 Is he more likely to bolt if he hears secondhand, through the press or maybe some buried contact, that I’m testifying at Clyde’s trial or if I tell him myself?
 (Navarro acknowledges that Ramsay could have contacts in the espionage world a month before his arrest and a month after the Gardner heist.)
 "Either way," Navarro continues, "the risks are huge.
 Rod is fluent in German, Japanese, and Spanish; he could lose himself in any one of dozens of places, not excluding Russia itself.
-And of course, he’s inherently volatile with a proven track record of reckless behavior [emphasis mind] and rash decision-making.
+And of course, he’s inherently volatile with a proven track record of reckless behavior [emphasis mine] and rash decision-making.

 Apparently Ramsay still had his passport, if Navarro was worried about his leaving the country.